 Romania Semester

 Northwestern College's Romania Semester is a unique study abroad program in which you'll live and learn in a society still emerging from the impact of a communist dictator's brutal rule.
-Though communism fell in Romania in 1989, the country's people continue to struggle with civic and moral apathy, corruption and hopelessness.
+Though communism fell in Romania in 1989, the country's people continue to struggle with corruption and civic and moral apathy.
 The New Horizons Foundation of Romania, which partners with NWC in offering the Romania Semester, was formed to teach Romanian youth self-confidence, teamwork and trust through adventure education programs and service-learning clubs.

 During your semester in Romania, you'll participate in New Horizons' work as you learn about community development, experiential education and sustainable development—as well as Romanian culture, history and language.
 The program is group-oriented and includes excursions, home stays with Romanian families, and a mountain backpacking trip in an area of Romania known as one of the top backpacking destinations in Europe.